PyCQA/flake8-pyi/README.md

 | Y044 | `from __future__ import annotations` has no effect in stub files, since type checkers automatically treat stubs as having those semantics.
 | Y045 | `__iter__` methods should never return `Iterable[T]`, as they should always return some kind of iterator.
 | Y046 | A private `Protocol` should be used at least once in the file in which it is defined.
+| Y047 | A private `TypeAlias` should be used at least once in the file in which it is defined.
 | Y048 | Function bodies should contain exactly one statement.
 (Note that if a function body includes a docstring, the docstring counts as a "statement".)

 Many error codes enforce modern conventions, and some cannot yet be used in